carmelamonis/pandas-challenge/README.md

 ## Summary

 With almost 40,000 students within the district, I looked at the district-wide standard test results (found in the [students_complete.csv](data/student_complete.csv)) among  15 schools, with their data found in [schools_complete.csv](data/schools_complete.csv)).
-My goal is to use Pandas to aggregate the data in order to showcase trends in school performance.
+My goal is to use Jupyter Notebook and Pandas to aggregate the data in order to showcase trends in school performance.

 ## Scope